Northern Provence – 5 nights

 - Gourmet food

-This route features the following characteristics and interests: Villages and farms, Food, Wine
+This route features the following characteristics and interests: Villages and farms, Drive to route, Food, Wine

 A day or two in historic Avignon (where the popes resided during the fourteenth century, and for a period even had a pope in opposition to the one in Rome!).
 It is just a short train ride from Avignon to Arles, where you can visit the Roman remains and seek out the locations of some of Vincent van Gogh's best-known paintings.
 The wetlands of the Camargue are just beyond Arles.